By Patrick Gebhardt • Nov 29, 2017

 #2: “I took some ethernet cables from the server room for my LAN Party, is that cool?”

-In the spirit of better understanding the common language, which divides you and them, let’s just say: no, that’s not cool.
+In the spirit of a peaceful and happy coexistence, let’s just say: no, that’s not cool.

 #3: “I need this server to be set up next week.
 Why haven’t you received it yet?”